ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

   \,.
 $$

+=--

-Using this we can extend the cocycle to a square
+Because using this we can extend the cocycle to a square

 $$
   \array{